UmehJecinta/aws-2tier-architecture/README.md

  •  User Data: Bootstraps web servers with nginx and a simple website

-How to Deploy
+How to Deploy:

 Run the following commands inside your Terraform project folder:

  •  terraform init             # Initialize Terraform

  •  terraform plan             # Preview the changes

  •	terraform apply             #Apply the configuration

-Access the Application
+Access the Application:

 After terraform apply, Terraform will output the public ALB DNS name.